 How to make a conservatory into a room

-Conservatories are very much built to be air and water tight; the downside of this however is that they are likely not to be well ventilated.
-Therefore, you should consider the following ventilation options:
+Conservatories are designed to be air and watertight.
+However, this means they are unlikely to be well ventilated.
+You may want to consider the following ventilation options:

-- A ceiling fan: These can also double up as a light fixture and are perfect in the winter and summer months.
-When the weather is hot the fan circulates and cools the air; however, when the temperatures drop you are able to change the fan direction.
-This will recirculate the warmer air that can often become trapped at the top of your conservatory roof, and re-distribute it across your room.
+A ceiling fan – These can be attached to lighting fixtures and are ideal for the winter and summer months.
+When the weather is hot, the fan circulates and cools the air.
+When the temperature drops, you can reverse the fan direction.
+This will recirculate and re-distribute the warmer air that can become trapped at the top of your conservatory roof.

 How to limit noise

-- Roof blinds: There is a variety of roof blind types which will not only block out the light, but help reduce any noise pollution you may incur.
-In particular, pleated blinds are a great style to go for to help block out noise.
+Roof blinds – There are a variety of conservatory roof blinds that will not only block out the light but help reduce any noise pollution.
+In particular, pleated blinds are a great style that can help block out noise.

-There are also additional locks you can add to the handles of your conservatory at night to stop them being moved.
+There are also additional locks you can attach to your conservatory’s door handles at night to prevent them from being moved.

-And finally, as the majority of your conservatory is glass, all items are likely to be on show throughout the day.
-We therefore recommend you make sure all valuables are kept out of view.
+As the majority of your conservatory is glass, all items are likely to be on show throughout the day.
+So we recommend you make sure all valuables are kept out of view.

 How much space do you need for a bedroom?

-However, the standard room size to fit a single bed in is around 7’ x 10’, so it’s worth considering the furniture you will require when deciding on your conservatory specifications.
+However, the standard room size to fit a single bed in is around 7’ x 10’, so it’s worth thinking about the furniture you need when deciding on your conservatory specifications.

-Another thing to consider is storage.
-Unless your conservatory features a privacy wall, you may want to purchase lower level furniture such as an ottoman or chest of drawers, to stop the taller furniture blocking the light through to your extension.
+Another consideration is storage.
+Unless your conservatory has a privacy wall, you may want to buy lower-level furniture like an ottoman or chest of drawers to prevent taller furniture from blocking the light.

-If you don’t necessarily want the room to look like a bedroom fulltime, there is lots of multi-functional furniture available on the market.
+If you don’t want the room to look like a bedroom all of the time, you may choose to purchase multi-functional furniture.

-A popular option when turning a conservatory into a room, is choosing to buy a sofa bed.
-Many of these have a double bed hidden underneath, which you can simply pull out when required.
+A popular option when turning a conservatory into a room is choosing to buy a sofa bed.
+Many have a double bed hidden underneath, which you can simply pull out when required.

-How much does it cost to convert a conservatory to a room?
+How much does it cost to convert a conservatory into a bedroom?